Architect0711/bpm-finder/docs/dsp/time_domain_onset_detection.md

 - $Ecurrent$ is the current energy
 - $Eprevious$ is the previous energy

-### 4. BPM Calculation
+### 4. Peak Index Detection

 The final step is to calculate the BPM (beats per minute) from the OSS signal.

 **Input:** Onset Signal (1 float value)

-**Output:** Bpm Value (1 float value)
+**Output:** List of Indices of Peaks (n integer values)

 #### Algorithm

-This algorithm involves several processing steps of the OSS signals from the previous stage:
+This algorithm is buffering the OSS signals from the previous stage over a sliding window and then finding the local maxima in the collected OSS signals.

-##### 1. Collect Onset Signals
+##### 1. Sliding Window

-Buffer the OSS signals emitted by the previous stage over a sliding window.

 $B[k] = \{ s[k-N+1], \dots, s[k] \}$